For further information contact USADF's country coordinator.

 Focus: Rehabilitating and expanding Liberian businesses and community organizations, particularly agricultural cooperatives and artisanal fishermen and women in marginalized areas.

-Marginalized: Women are marginalized in Liberian society as a result of low levels of education.
+Underserved: Women are disadvantaged in Liberian society as a result of low levels of education.
 USADF grants focus on building the capacity of farmers, both in traditional agriculture and fisheries sectors, in order to increase incomes and spur rural economic growth.